Has Anyone Told You “Don’t Be Sad?”

 Sadness is one of those ordinary, human, connecting, important emotions.
-Lately I’ve been reflecting on how sadness is expressed in families, what is communicated about sadness, and what happens when people can’t acknowledge sadness.
+What happens when people can’t acknowledge sadness.

 Sadness is related to loss, and every person at some point in their life goes through loss when change occurs.
 Graduating from school, having a baby, getting married, moving, and getting a new job are all examples of changes that could generate sadness.
 Even when better things might be coming along, there is generally a loss of familiarity, old routine, social environment, and schedule.
 The loss of predictability takes up energy and attention that can be unsettling and even overwhelming.

 Grief is one of those things that has its own timetable, and can show up at unexpected times.
 There is no right way to go about it, and everyone has their own process to work through.
-I can’t tell you how many people I talk to each week that are fearful of showing or expressing emotion in public, and avoid being in public because they might become anxious or upset.
-It seems unfortunate to me that so much of our culture is shaming those that express or identify sadness.
 So many people think that no one else feels the way they feel, and this often inhibits expression or discussion of what people are missing the most.
-People frequently start apologizing to me for crying, and some have suggested that if they cry they deserve be locked up in a psychiatric hospital or “the looney bin.”
+People frequently start apologizing for crying, and some have suggested that if they cry they deserve be locked up in a psychiatric hospital or “the looney bin.”
 Others inform me they spend a great deal of energy suppressing, inhibiting, ignoring, or distracting themselves from how they feel.

 In some cases, sadness can take up residence in a person’s life and become depression.
 The open expression of sadness is generally one of connection and deep support, whereas the behaviors of depression can reduce connection with others; such as irritability, low frustration tolerance, complaining, expressions of hopelessness, or threats to give up.